AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 .. _sec:gpu:parameters:

-The following inputs parameters control the behaviour of amrex when running on GPUs.
+The following inputs parameters control the behavior of amrex when running on GPUs.
 They should be prefaced by "amrex" in your :cpp:`inputs` file.

 +----------------------------+-----------------------------------------------------------------------+-------------+-------------+